TahmidA139/Project-Programming-2-Group-6/README.md

 - Accession numbers can be found at: https://www.ncbi.nlm.nih.gov/nucleotide/
 - The `output/` folder is created automatically on the first run.
 - Use `--min-length` to filter out very short ORFs that may not be biologically meaningful.
-- Use `--ignore-nested` to exclude ORFs that are contained within longer ORFs.
 ```

 ## References